 The percentage of each funding type relative to the total is multiplied by its cost.
 Debt is tax advantaged, so you need the after-tax cost.

 - Secondly, you have to work these formulas through practice and repetition.
-One of the most popular posts here shows that active learning (engaging the material through practice and conversation) allows you to remember much more than passive learning.
+One of the most popular posts here shows that active learning (engaging CFA study material through practice and conversation) allows you to remember much more than passive learning.

 The best way to approach tough formulas is to put them on flash cards.
 Write out a full practice question like those at the end of the chapters.
 Then work the questions each day.
 When you are able to do one easily, put it aside so the time necessary each day decreases.
 You will want to review them all every couple of weeks to make sure you haven’t forgotten any.

 We’ll go through each study session to look at the high level important questions but make sure you are doing the end-of-chapter and blue-box questions in the curriculum.

 If the Institute is taking the time to write out a problem, then they want you to know the formula and you could see it on the exam.